-The function communicate() is called in the time loop and handles the communication analogue to the lattices.
+The function communicate () is called in the time loop and handles the communication analogue to the lattices.

-Furthermore the new dynamics object StokesDragAdvectionDiffusionBGKdynamics is required to access the saved velocity fields correctly and use them in an efficient way.
-The coupling of the lattices is done by
+Furthermore the new dynamics object ParticleAdvectionDiffusionBGKdynamics is required to access the saved velocity fields correctly and use them in an efficient way.
+For information on the coupling of the lattices we refer to the section on the advection-diffusion equation for particle flow problems 5.8.1.
+In this example only the Stokes drag is applied by